amoriello/trust-line/README.md

 ###What about security?
-The security is "almost" the same when you type your password by yourselt.
+The security is "almost" the same when you type your password by yourself.
 Almost, because:
 - You don't have to remember the passwords, so they can be unique for every service, strong, and changed easily.